Sierra Vista Community-Based Outpatient Clinic (CBOC), Sierra Vista, AZ

 10% Didactic Activities

-- Thesis Paper: The resident will develop a case report or research paper of publishable quality
+- Develop a case report of publishable quality

 - Present a continuing education lecture